-- [44] The Non-Residential Properties Income Approach Valuation summary (R1 pp. 8-9) indicates a value of \$12.50 for operating costs.
+- [43] The Non-Residential Properties Income Approach Valuation summary (R1 pp. 8-9) indicates a value of \$12.50 for operating costs.
 The Complainant provided a suggestion of value (C1 p.
-173) showing \$22 for operating costs. - [45] The Complainant provided testimony and evidence (C1 p.
+175) showing \$22 for operating costs. - [44] The Complainant provided testimony and evidence (C1 p.
 4, 91-134, 164-168) to illustrate to the Board that their method for calculating operating costs for assessment purposes is correct.
-The Complainant arrived at a value of \$22 for the office space with no value presented for the storage space.
-The Respondent provided testimony and evidence (R1 pp. 5, 99-106) to show how they calculate the operating costs. - [46] The primary difference in operating costs calculation methodology is: the Respondent calculates the expenses normally paid by tenants in addition of rent that a tenant would be responsible for, such as common area maintenance and heat, taxes, and etcetera; while the Complainant's calculation includes the identical items as well as the rent that would have been paid had the space been occupied. - [47] The Board is not convinced that the Complainant built a prima facie case on this point therefore the value provided by the Respondent stands.
+The Complainant arrived at a value of \$22 for the office space.
+The Respondent provided testimony and evidence (R1 pp. 5, 98-105) to show how they calculate the operating costs. - [45]

+- The primary difference in operating costs calculation methodology is: the Respondent calculates the expenses normally paid by tenants in addition of rent that a tenant would be responsible for, such as common area maintenance and heat, taxes, and etcetera; while the Complainant's calculation includes the identical items as well as the rent that would have been paid had the space been occupied. - [46] The Board is not convinced that the Complainant built a prima facie case on this point therefore the value provided by the Respondent stands.
 Both the Complainant and the Respondent failed to provide an analysis to prove their value is correct and typical for either the Deerfoot Business Centre area or the entire northeast quadrant.
-The Respondent did provide excellent information to explain to the Board why their calculating methodology is more correct. - [48] The Board finds the operating costs for the subject to be correctly valued at \$12.50 for the office space and the storage space.
+The Respondent did provide excellent information to explain to the Board why their calculating methodology is more correct.

+The Board finds the operating costs for the subject to be correctly valued at \$12.50 for the office space and \$0 for enclosed parking stalls.